Tirosint-Sol is a newer thyroid medication that was recently released in the United States to treat hypothyroidism.

 But you need to understand what causes these side effects.

-You can get side effects from the active ingredients in the medication (this is the part of the medication which impacts your physiology) but you can also get them from the inactive ingredients in the medication (6) (these ingredients do not serve a physiologic purpose but they are there to stabilize your medicine and manipulate how it is absorbed).
+You can get side effects from the active ingredients in the medication (this is the part of the medication that impacts your physiology) but you can also get them from the inactive ingredients in the medication (6) (these ingredients do not serve a physiologic purpose but they are there to stabilize your medicine and manipulate how it is absorbed).

 When it comes to thyroid medication, you really need to understand how these two things impact how you feel while taking a medication.